microsoft/pxt-arcade/docs/courses/csintro1/intro/variable-math.md

 ### ~hint

-Variable Definition: a container used to store values in your code.
+**Variable Definition**: a container used to store values in your code.

 ### ~

-In this activity, student are introduced to:
+In this activity, students are introduced to:

 * Expressing numeric operations with math operators (`+`, `-`, `*`, `/`)
 * Storing the result of an equation in a variable